rodrigore/turbolinks-demo-laravel/readme.md

 ## Demo

-The demo only have a few links, showing that every links is an xhr request.

-Also show the case of using a form submission (login) using turbolinks.
+The demo only have a few links, showing that every links is an xhr request, with one example of redirection and also show the case of using a form submission (login) using turbolinks.

 ## How this demo works?